rdcolema/gpt2-slackbot/README.md

 To run the application:
 $ python slackbot.py

+To download a pretrained model:
+$ python download_model.py 117M

 To train on a custom dataset:
 $ python train.py --dataset /path/to/dataset.txt --run_name <your_custom_dataset_name>